Academic Information for Online Programs

 Transferring to Another Neumont Program

 For a student who transfers to a different Neumont degree program before completing the degree program in which the student was enrolled, Neumont will recalculate SAP based on the credits attempted, credits earned, and grades earned that count toward the student’s new program of study.
-(Upon approval of a program transfer, a student may enroll in the prospective program upon the start of the next academic quarter.)
+(Upon approval of a program transfer, a student may enroll in the prospective program at the start of the next academic quarter.)
 Upon completion of a program transfer, a student’s compliance with SAP will be reassessed.

 A transfer request may not be approved if the course(s) a student would need in their new program would not be available.
 Courses with similar names, but different course descriptions may not transfer across degree programs.
 Transferring to another degree may delay a student's graduation date.

 Once a student completes his or her degree, the student is not able to transfer into another degree program at Neumont.